New medication options for lung transplant

 Mayo Clinic researchers study medications and treatments for people with lung transplants, including new medications (immunosuppressive medications) to keep your body from rejecting your lung transplant.

 You'll need to take immunosuppressive medications after your lung transplant.
 These medications may cause serious side effects, and may cause you to be more susceptible to infections.
 Your treatment team will explain your medications and potential side effects.
 Your doctors will help you manage your immunosuppressive medications, based on your side effects and any signs of rejection.

-Other immunosuppressive medication options that have recently been used for people with lung transplants include basiliximab (Simulect), daclizumab (Zenapax), mycophenolate mofetil (CellCept) and azathioprine (Imuran).
+Other immunosuppressive medication options that may be used for people with lung transplants include basiliximab (Simulect) mycophenolate oral (CellCept) and azathioprine (Imuran).
 Researchers continue to study the potential use of other immunosuppressive medications for people with lung transplants.